buenavista62/BCC22_new/README.md

 <!-- omit in toc -->
 ### Short description

 This is a website with *Web3* functionality to mint NFTs.
 Eligible users who received a gift card can mint an NFT using the gift card code.
 The fees are paid by the contract owner.
-The smart contract is stored on the Polygon chain to reduce gas fees.
+The smart contract is stored on the Polygon Mumbai testnet chain to reduce gas fees.

 All codes are stored on the GitHub repository of this page.
 <!-- omit in toc -->